deepseagirl/tiny-tools/README.md

 # tiny-tools
-Just some lil quality of life improvement scripts, nothing too earth-shattering going on here.
+Just some lil quality of life improvement scripts, bash and python, nothing too earth-shattering going on here.

 ###